esa/pagmo/doc/sphinx/tutorials/getting_started_with_hyper_volumes.rst

 Getting started with hypervolumes
 ================================================================

-This tutorial will cover the features introduced by the hypervolume funtionality of PyGMO.
+This tutorial will cover the features introduced by the hypervolume functionality of PyGMO.
 First, we will describe how the user interface was designed and point out important notions that ought to be taken into account.
 Later, we will give several examples in order to get you started with the basic hypervolume computations.